Group-8-itd/Group-8-itd.github.io/index.md

 ---

-This website is an initiative to spread knowledge about Ableism, the different ways in which it manifests itself in the world, its impact in creating discrimination against disabled people and how even unknowingly you maybe partaking in it.
+This website is an initiative to spread knowledge about Ableism, the different ways in which it manifests itself in the world, its impact in creating discrimination against people with disability and how even unknowingly you maybe partaking in it.